3 ways you can use Power BI to access ERP data

 After initially experimenting with Direct Query Mode, most organizations will choose to either go down the path of import mode or create an incremental semantic layer on top of their data.

-Most of the time, creation of this sort of connector requires incremental transformations from Power BI, as well as the addition of calculations.
-As a result of this common paradigm, Power BI released the preview feature of Dataset Certification, so that organizations using Import Mode can more easily and readily engage with their datasets at scale, share queries, and have “blessed datasets” to enable analytics.
+Most of the time, the creation of this sort of connector requires incremental transformations from Power BI, as well as the addition of calculations.
+As a result of this common paradigm, Power BI released the preview feature of Dataset Certification so that organizations using Import Mode can more easily and readily engage with their datasets at scale, share queries, and have “blessed datasets” to enable analytics.

 Option 3: Separate semantic layer

 Larger organizations start to adopt a nuanced approach as their maturity of Power BI usage increases.
 These organizations utilize their modeling tool (Azure Analysis Services, Power BI Premium, Power BI in Import mode) to define a more complex model decomposing ERP data, including detailed calculations for date-range roll-ups and other key performance indicators.

 This increased level of modeling often requires more computing power than can be provided out of the box by Power BI by default import mode.